LaunchCode-Education-Archived/skills-front-end/studios/flicklist/1/README.md

 Once you've finished, you should start to see movies appearing on the watchlist whenever you click the buttons!
 You will probably notice some weird behavior, where the same movie shows up multiple times after a few clicks.
 You might also notice that the browse list is grwoing longer and longer!
 You will tackle that next.

-### 7. Clear out the old list elements before re-rendering
+##### 7. Clear out the old list elements before re-rendering

 You're seeing repeats of the same movies because each time `render` is executed, it re-renders *every* movie in the watchlist, not just the newly added movie.
 Similarly, the browse list is re-appending every single movie onto the DOM, even though they were already there.

 To fix this, simply add some code at the beginning of the function which clears both lists.
-Use jQuery's <a href="http://api.jquery.com/empty/" target="_blank">empty</a> function, which deletes all the child nodes of an element.
+Use jQuery's [empty](http://api.jquery.com/empty/) function, which deletes all the child nodes of an element.

 You may think this is an inefficient way having the browser render stuff, and in fact, you are right.
 After all, why should we delete all 20 items from the browse list, only to re-add them an instant later?
 Fortunately, the operations we are doing here are small enough that the inefficiency won't lead to a drop in performance significant enough to hurt the user experience.
 And the benefit of this monolithic `render` function is that we don't have to worry about which particular event we are responding to (Did a response come back from the API?
 Did the user just click a button?
 Which button?).
 All we have to worry about is, given the current state of the model, this is what our view should look like.
 The mental simplicity that this system affords us will grow more and more valuable as our program grows in complexity.